Black Diamond Focus - Women's Review

 Sensitivity

 The 4.3mm of Black Diamond's proprietary rubber creates a substantial platform between your toes and the rock in the Focus.
 The stiffness of the sole, paired with the Force rubber makes for a shoe that lacks sensitivity.
 Some folks are used to climbing in this style of shoe, but honestly, the Focus felt more like a Hobnail mountaineering boot than a climbing shoe at first.
-Over time, we learned to trust the Focus more, but overall, these were not our favorite shoe for slabs, smears, and delicate footwork.
+Over time, we learned to trust the Focus more, but overall, these were not our favorite shoes for slabs, smears, and delicate footwork.

 Edging